Braves throw 2-hitter, blank Astros 2-0 for 2-1 Series lead

 Pinch-runner Jose Siri stole second with two outs in the eighth and went to third when d’Arnaud’s throw skipped into center field for an error, but Siri was stranded when Michael Brantley popped out against Matzek.

+On a damp 49-degree night, rookie starters matched up in the Series for just the eighth time.
+Garcia gave up three hits in 3 2/3 innings with six strikeouts and four walks.
+He threw 72 pitches and came out after getting the first two outs of the fourth with just two pitches.

-While the Astros’ Dusty Baker (72) and the Braves’ Brian Snitker (66) had the highest combined ages of World Series managers, they lifted their starting pitchers on the timetable triggered by modern metrics — after exactly 18 batters each, not wanting leadoff hitters to face the same pitcher for the third time.
+While Baker (72) and Snitker (66) had the highest combined ages of World Series managers, they lifted their starting pitchers on the timetable triggered by modern metrics — after exactly 18 batters each, not wanting leadoff hitters to face the same pitcher for the third time.

+Snitker, in his 44th season with the Braves, knows a few years ago he would have let Anderson stay in.

+“The me of old, probably a couple years ago,” Snitker said, “I’m how the hell am I doing this?”

 In the Series for the first time since 1999, the Braves won at home for the first time since the sixth and final game of the 1995 World Series against Cleveland.